How to Book Group Flights for Offsites, Retreats, and Work Travel

 Depending on how much your company flies to meet with clients etc. exploring an airline partnership may be worth it.
 As we mentioned earlier, you may run into an issue locking your company into only using one airline as they may not be a hub city for a certain number of your employees.
 You will also have certain production requirements with that airline, meaning a certain number of flights within a year, or amount spent.
 Overall an airline partnership is only worth it for larger companies and often comes with its own set of challenges.

-Partnering with a larger travel company often yields better results, as thy can negotiate larger contracts with multiple airlines, and pass those savings to you.
+Partnering with a larger travel company often yields better results, as they can negotiate larger contracts with multiple airlines, and pass those savings to you.
+Group reservations and group tickets can also help in maximizing rewards and loyalty benefits, making it easier to manage large-scale travel.
 You also avoid worrying about any sort of production minimums.

 Although you may not see the maximum possible savings by going this route, it tends to be a more beneficial arrangement, allowing you to realize some savings while avoiding any potential contracting concerns.